storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

   - Cordova CLI older than `6.4.0` include an old version of cordova-ios that requires an extra `cordova prepare` step;
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is *not* supported since they do not honor the `before_plugin_install` hook.
 These are supported by: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)
-- The iOS database location is now mandatory, as documented below.
 - SQLite version `3.15.2` included with the following defines:
   - `SQLITE_TEMP_STORE=2`
   - `SQLITE_THREADSAFE=2`